South Carolina CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 Education Requirements

-• Complete at least 24 semester hours of accounting courses, excluding principles or introductory accounting courses, and taught at the junior level or above.
+• 24 semester credit hours of accounting courses at the junior level or above

 Work Experience Requirements